Go to Reviews.org AU Edition

 Blackouts.
 Dunh, dunh, duuuuunh.

-Each baseball team has a deal in place with a regional sports network (RSN) serving that market.
+Each baseball team has a deal with a regional sports network (RSN) serving that market.
 For example, the YES Network is the television home of the New York Yankees, besides a few games that broadcast on national providers like ESPN or FOX.

 So if you live in the New York market, you won't be able to see Yankees (or New York Mets) games on MLB Extra Innings or MLB.TV.
 The league "protects" the RSN by blacking them out from the local market, whether the team is playing home or away.